JustinUrf/pig-latin/README.md

 ## Description

-This website takes in user input and returns user input to a string where all the vowels are replaced with "-" signs.
-This website is to show understanding on how to use for loops and manipulating data types.
+This website takes in user input and returns user input to a string where user input is translated to pig latin.
+Used to show understanding of test driven development and loops.

 ## Setup/Installation Requirements

 * Push to your personal computer using gitbash or downloading from github.
 * Use any web browser that supports HTML to open the HTML website.
-* Input any text with vowels a, e, i, o, u and press submit survey button
+* Input any text with
 * To open any source code, use any source-code editor such as VSCode.

 ## Known Bugs